Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density

-We tune the bare quark masses $am_q^{DW} = 0.01$ and $am_q^{WD} = -0.21$ in the DW/WD Dirac operators to match the pion mass $am_{\pi}^{stag} = 0.158 \pm 0.002$ obtained with staggered valence quarks.
+We tune the bare quark masses $a \, m_q^{DW} = 0.01$ and $a \, m_q^{WD} = -0.21$ in the DW/WD Dirac operators to match the pion mass $am_{\pi}^{stag} = 0.158 \pm 0.002$ obtained with staggered valence quarks.
+The ratio of pion to rho-meson mass is $m_{\pi}/m_{\rho} \approx 0.4$.
 To improve the chiral properties of DW and WD fermions without using much finer and larger lattices, we follow \cite{Edwards:hep-lat/0510062} and use HYP smearing \cite{Hasenfratz:hep-lat/0103029} for gauge links in the DW and WD Dirac operators.
 For DW fermions the lattice size in the fifth dimension is $L_5 = 16$, which is typically sufficient to suppress additive mass renormalization \cite{Edwards:hep-lat/0510062,Berkowitz:1704.01114}.

 For WD fermions, we use the conserved vector current

 where $D_{xy}$ is the Dirac operator, $x,y,z,\ldots$ label lattice sites, $\gamma_{\mu}$ are the Euclidean gamma-matrices, with $P_{\mu}^{\pm} = (1 \pm \gamma_{\mu})/{2}$, $U_{z,\mu}$ are the $SU(2)$-valued link variables, $\hat{\mu}$ denotes the unit lattice vector in the direction $\mu$, and $\theta_{z,\mu}$ is an external $U(1)$ gauge field.
 We also use the conventional point-split definition of the axial current for WD fermions \cite{MaianiNPB262},